JeremyXSC/FineGPR/README.md

 ****

 ## LICENSE
-- The FineGPR Dataset and FineGPR-C caption is made available for non-commercial purposes only.
+- The FineGPR Dataset and FineGPR-C caption are made available for non-commercial purposes only.
 - You will not, directly or indirectly, reproduce, use, or convey the FineGPR  dataset and FineGPR-C caption dataset or any Content, or any work product or data derived therefrom, for commercial purposes.

 Permissions of this strong copyleft license (GNU General Public License v3.0) are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.